top of page

 And then once finished up everything came back out temporarily again in order to prepare for the next step which was routing the power wires for IVM through the DME box.
 Or so I thought.
 As it ends up, there is a metal panel under where I drilled the holes - so when I remove the DME box again I will drill a new hole(s) where needed.
 I know, I know... a picture of an empty box.
 Exciting

 I went ahead and mocked up the IVM power routing even if I couldn't fish the lines through the DME box into their final position... it's pretty simple when it comes down to it really, at least as far as power supply.
-The body harness was the really complicated part.
-The power supply for the IVM is just the below image, plus a ground
+The body harness was the really complicated part

 In (very) rough position after checking wire length and routing with everything in place